VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -promscrape.cluster.memberNum string
      The number of vmagent instance in the cluster of scrapers.
 It must be a unique value in the range 0 ... promscrape.cluster.membersCount-1 across scrapers in the cluster.
 Can be specified as pod name of Kubernetes StatefulSet - pod-name-Num, where Num is a numeric part of pod name.
 See also -promscrape.cluster.memberLabel .
 See https://docs.victoriametrics.com/vmagent.html#scraping-big-number-of-targets for more info (default "0")
   -promscrape.cluster.memberURLTemplate string
      An optional template for URL to access vmagent instance with the given -promscrape.cluster.memberNum value.
-Every %d occurence in the template is substituted with -promscrape.cluster.memberNum at urls to vmagent instances responsible for scraping the given target at /service-discovery page.
+Every %d occurrence in the template is substituted with -promscrape.cluster.memberNum at urls to vmagent instances responsible for scraping the given target at /service-discovery page.
 For example -promscrape.cluster.memberURLTemplate='http://vmagent-%d:8429/targets'.
 See https://docs.victoriametrics.com/vmagent.html#scraping-big-number-of-targets for more details
   -promscrape.cluster.membersCount int
      The number of members in a cluster of scrapers.
 Each member must have a unique -promscrape.cluster.memberNum in the range 0 ... promscrape.cluster.membersCount-1 .
 Each member then scrapes roughly 1/N of all the targets.
 By default, cluster scraping is disabled, i.e. a single scraper scrapes all the targets.
 See https://docs.victoriametrics.com/vmagent.html#scraping-big-number-of-targets for more info (default 1)
   -promscrape.cluster.name string